We’ve Come a Long Way, Baby!

 I was having success, seeing more clients than I could handle and, by that time, had a waitlist and an email following for the newsletters I crafted each week.

 But I didn’t have a website!

 But what I remember during that trip to meet with my business coach was how thrilled I was to be working on my first ever real-live website.
-I was going back and forth on small details with my web developer (who still works with me now!) over email, fine-tuning colors and photos in the cracks between meetings and conference sessions.
+I was going back and forth on small details with my web developer (who still works at FxNA now!), fine-tuning colors and photos in the cracks between meetings and conference sessions.